 - Psychiatric patients seeking assistance for CCB and ORB matters

-- Victims of domestic abuse who are seeking family court assistance including initial and motion to change proceedings
+- Indigenous victims of domestic abuse who are seeking family court assistance including initial and motion to change proceedings

 Important notice: Although financial eligibility requirements are temporarily waived for some of our services during the COVID‑19 crisis, LAO will still ask clients to provide information about financial circumstances (e.g., earnings and assets) in order to complete a legal aid application.
 This financial information will help us to assess and monitor recent service changes; it will not affect the application.

 During the COVID-19 crisis, LAO has waived all legal and financial eligibility for people who identify as Indigenous and who are domestic violence survivors.
 This will be in effect until further notice.

 Starting Jan.
 31, 2022, we will be resuming pre-pandemic financial certificate eligibility criteria for non-Indigenous people experiencing domestic violence.